eldesh/aobench_sml/readme.md

 what is this
 -------------------------------

-Ported [aobench](http://code.google.com/p/aobench/) program to SML.
+Ported [aobench](http://code.google.com/p/aobench/) program to StandardML.

 > aoench is a small ambient occlusion renderer for benchmarking realworld floating point performance in various languages.